You’ve got it — ambition, drive, and desire to succeed.

-However, those are baseline skillsets.
+However, those are baseline skill sets.

-Staying up to speed on new restaurants or changes in the neighborhood, new comps going up nearby, and more will make you an asset to your team and prospects.
-It doesn’t just stop with things your prospects will care about.
+Staying up to date on new restaurants or changes in the neighborhood will make you an asset to your team and prospects.
+However, it doesn’t just stop with things your prospects will care about.
 Are you informed about changes and trends in the industry?
 Think beyond just your community.

-Build Relationships Beyond Just the Community
+Build Relationships Beyond Your Community

-One of the most important things a quality leasing agent can do is find ways to develop and maintain relationships with other people in the multifamily industry that are outside of their community and company.
-These relationships are a great way to learn, improve, and find out the latest tips / best practices from others in the space.
+One of the most important things a quality leasing agent can do is find ways to develop and maintain relationships with other people in the multifamily industry who are outside of their community and company.
+These relationships are a great way to learn, improve, and learn the latest tips / best practices from others in the space.

 Attend classes virtually, join commitments, attend virtual events, and more.
 There are countless ways your local apartment association can be the place to make relationships that will help you propel your leasing career to the next level.

 Embrace the Latest Technology

 Staying on top of the latest multifamily technology is more important than ever.
 We recognize a lot of technology decisions come from the top down; however, if a new technology comes across your plate from a Regional Manager or VP and you already have an understanding of how it works and how to apply it to your role and community, that’s an instant leg up.

 Be Persistent and Proactive

-This one may not make it on a leasing agent’s resume, but to be the best leasing agent you can be, requires a certain level of competitiveness.
-While it’s necessary to be a part of the team and be a good teammate with community team, leasing is a sales role and sales professionals need to have a competitive nature to be successful in this industry.
+To be the best leasing agent requires a certain level of competitiveness.
+While it’s necessary to be a part of the team and be a good teammate, leasing is a sales role, and sales professionals need to be competitive to succeed in this industry.

 Active listening is a skill that isn’t necessarily innate, especially for competitive individuals.
 Listening first and actually listening with the intent of processing the information being provided in the conversation, not just listening to respond, will pay dividends in the long run.

 Be a Problem Solver

 Working at a multifamily community is no easy task.
 While your leasing role won’t necessarily focus on all of the joys that come with managing the property and residents, it will certainly come with its fair share of problems and difficult situations needing to be resolved.

 Know How to Take Criticism

-The ability to take criticism well won’t be found in any of the leasing agent training manuals.
-And yet, hearing criticism and being able to take it constructively and use it to its best advantage will make anyone a better leasing agent, and employee.
+The ability to take criticism well won’t be found in any leasing agent training manuals.
+And yet, hearing criticism and being able to take it constructively and use it to its best advantage will make anyone a better leasing agent and employee.
 Take what is relevant from the critique, learn from it, and use that learning to better in the future.

-Leasing isn’t easy, but it can be awarding.
+Leasing isn’t easy, but it can be awarded.
 All it takes is a little persistence and effort above and beyond to implement just a few of the above skills.
 Have you been in a leasing position before?
 Is there anything that you feel is missing from this list?
 What are some of the other top leasing agent skills that may have been missed?
 Let us know!